42 hectares, native forest

 round from several springs and small rivers.

-There is an old stone house.
-The big trees are also a beautiful place where build a tree house.
+There is an old stone house, that needs rebuilding.
+The big trees are also a beautiful place to build a tree house.

 The land has good sun